gvwilson/buildtogether.tech/src/delivery/index.md

     help newcomers orient themselves.

 1. An architectural overview, including a block diagram of the major components and a walkthrough of how it behaves.
-(I prefer the [%i "use-case map" %]use-case maps[%/i%] introduced in [%x design %] for this.)
+(I prefer the use-case maps[%i "use-case map" %] introduced in [%x design %] for this.)

 1. An installation guide.

-1. An up-to-date set of [%i "issue tracker!as course deliverable" %]issues[%/i%].
+1. An up-to-date set of issues[%i "issue tracker!as course
+    deliverable" %].
 If the work has been done, the issue should be closed; if not, it should describe the state of the bug (or enhancement, or question) well enough for someone to know where to start work.

-Another possible deliverable is a [%i "package!as course deliverable" %]package[%/i%] that other people can download and install ([%x design %]).
+Another possible deliverable is a package[%i "package!as course deliverable" %] that other people can download and install ([%x design %]).
 It isn't an either/or choice: every good package has a home page, installation instructions, and so on.